pelkmanslab/idrome/README.md

 ## Project Structure

-`Index.ipynb` contains all the information regarding the organization and structure of this project.
+- [Index.ipynb](Index.ipynb) contains all the information regarding the organization and structure of the code files.
+- [DATASETS.md](DATASETS.md) describes the layout of the data files

 ## Setup